 GPS +30.285683, -97.741465

 A project by the School of Architecture and the Lady Bird Johnson Wildflower Center, this living wall exemplifies research using the campus as a living laboratory.
-It is funded by Green Fund, a half million/year grant program made up of fees collected from each enrolled student.
-Since 2011, Green Fund has funded over 120 projects on campus, from adding new water bottle filling stations to researching the best landscape design for UT Austin’s McDonald Observatory in West Texas.
+It is funded by Green Fund, a half-million/year grant program made by pooling money contributed by each enrolled student.
+Since 2011, Green Fund has funded faculty, staff and students to complete over 120 projects on campus, from adding new water bottle filling stations to researching the best landscape design for UT Austin’s McDonald Observatory in West Texas.

 Walk N into the Texas Union Building